d13co/algo-redirect/README.md

 For algoscan, this uses [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest).
 Defined in `rules_algoscan.json`.

-The same method is programmed for AlgoExplorer (`rules_algoexplorer.json`), however the service worker deployed to algoexplorer.io interferes with this redirection method, so a secondary redirection method is injected to algoexplorer.io pages (`algoexplorer.js`).
+The same method is programmed for AlgoExplorer (`rules_algoexplorer.json`), however the service worker deployed to algoexplorer.io interferes with this redirection method, so a secondary redirection method is injected into algoexplorer.io pages (`algoexplorer.js`).

 ## Firefox version